What will training look like as Premier League clubs prepare to return?

 Do players want to go back to work?
 What protocols will have to be in place?

-Sky Sports News reporter Kaveh Solhekol runs through the key answers from the latest Premier League meeting as players edge closer to a return to training...
+Sky Sports News reporter Kaveh Solhekol runs through the key answers from the latest Premier League meeting as players prepare to return to training on Tuesday...

 Who was at the meeting and what was it about?

-The Premier League met with players, the PFA and government experts on Wednesday morning to discuss players returning to training next week.
+The Premier League met with players, the PFA and government experts on Wednesday morning to discuss players returning to training next week, with Tuesday set as the return day.

 All players have been given a 40-page document on training protocols.
 Each club was represented on the videoconference meeting by their captain.